Universidad Complutense de Madrid

 You’ll hear from Chris Holland, Associate Editor, ACS Biomaterials Science & Engineering; Dr. Félix Calderón, Associate Editor, ACS Infectious Diseases; and Prof. Juan Bisquert, Senior Editor, Journal of Physical Chemistry Letters. and many more!

 This event is open to all students and researchers studying the sciences – not just chemistry!
-Registration is highly recommended.
+Registration is required to receive participation certificate.

 Opening Remarks & ACS Resources to Grow Your Future